 A sweaty sock

 "I was at a nightclub with two friends and we were quite tired even though it was early, so we decided to get half a gram in, which I held on to.
-We took some, but a bit later when one of them asked me for a bit more, I realized that I didn't have it.
+We took some, but a bit later when one of them asked me for a bit more, I realised that I didn't have it.
 I looked everywhere, but I couldn't find it.
 We called the dealer again and asked him for another half, and he must have been surprised because barely 30 mins had gone by since we last saw him.
-Not long after we'd paid for the second batch, I realized that I'd put the first half-gram in my sock." –Óscar, 26
+Not long after we'd paid for the second lot, I realised that I'd put the first half-gram in my sock." – Óscar, 26

 A bus-based dilemma

 "This is a bit more about the strange way I got it back than how I lost it.
 One day, I left my wallet with my weed in it on the bus, along with my ID.
 The bus driver who found it kindly took it to the address on my ID, which was actually my parents' house.
-I wasn't home at the time, so my mom opened the door.
+I wasn't home at the time, so my mum opened the door.
 The poor guy must have experienced a sudden internal dilemma as to whether he should give it to her and effectively snitch on me or steal my stash.
-So he decided to lie—he told her that he had found my wallet but he had left it at home, and he gave her his number and a message saying to call him to get it back.
-So I called him, met up with him, and he gave it back to me intact.
+So he decided to lie – he told her that he had found my wallet but he had left it at home, and he gave her his number and a message saying to call him to get it back.
+So I rang him, met up with him and he gave it back to me intact.
 He told me the whole story, I thanked him a thousand times, and my faith in humanity was restored.
-The next day, he messaged me to see if I wanted to meet up, and I said no. I'm sure it would have been the start of a beautiful love story, but I don't know what we would have told our children." –Adriana, 27
+The next day he messaged me to see if I wanted to meet up, and I said no. I'm sure it would have been the start of a beautiful love story, but I don't know what we would have told our children." – Adriana, 27